almosr/preic/README.md

 While this format is not required, it is easier to read and understand than adding the postfix after the closing curly bracket, like: `{$pear}$="fruit"`.
 However, this format is also supported.

+Commodore BASIC does not maintain a table or hash of variable addresses in memory, it crawls through the entire list of variables to find the one it is looking for.
+Therefore, resolving a variable name every time when the program is referring to it is rather slow.
+Ideally, frequently used variables are defined early in the program, so these would be found faster.
+This can be done manually by creating the variables at the beginning of the program, but keeping in mind which variables are used frequently and maintaining that list is rather painful.

+Pre-processing offers you a way to solve this optimisation: when you start the name of the variable with an exclamation mark (`!`) then processing flags the variable as frequently used and adds the creation of the variable to the very first line of the program automatically.
+No need to start the name with exclamation mark every time you refer to the variable, it is enough to signal this property once anywhere in the program.

+**Please note:** when you use `CLR` command (that removes all previously defined variables) then the effect of this latter optimisation will be lost unless you jump back to the beginning of the program.
+If you need to do this for any reason then better to use the `RUN` command.

 #### Literal label